How to Tackle Spring Allergies With Innovative Healthcare

 Allergy Symptoms

-Itchy eyes/nose/throat: This is more specific to allergies, particularly when it involves the eyes.
+Itchy eyes/nose/throat: This is more specific to allergies, particularly when it affects the eyes.

 Runny nose: The mucus is typically thin and clear, similar to the early stages of a cold, but persists this way.